Delivering your news, mindfully

 My role

-I led the end-to-end design of MindFull, focusing on creating a calming news experience that wouldn't trigger anxiety or overwhelm.
-My approach centered on content strategy, emotional tone, and interface clarity to help users stay informed while maintaining mental well-being.
+I led the end-to-end design of MindFull, focusing on content strategy, emotional tone, and interface clarity to help users stay informed while maintaining mental well-being.

 The problem